Insomnia – Diagnosis, Symptoms, and Treatment

 Your doctor may refer you to a sleep specialist, where you will typically undergo a study called polysomnography.
 During this overnight test, your doctor will monitor vital signs and oxygen levels as you sleep to assess whether you may have obstructive sleep apnea (OSA).
-Obstructive sleep apnea is characterized by periodic decreases in oxygen levels that correlate with increased brain activity meaning the brain is waking up when oxygen levels drop.
+Obstructive sleep apnea is characterized by periodic decreases in oxygen levels correlated with increased brain activity, meaning the brain is waking up when oxygen levels drop.
 This condition is typically seen in obese individuals who snore at night.
-It frequently leads to daytime somnolence, elevated blood pressure, pulmonary hypertension, and heart failure.
+It frequently leads to daytime sleepiness, elevated blood pressure, pulmonary hypertension, and heart failure.

 The first step in treating insomnia is to reverse any underlying cause such as - psychiatric disorders, chronic pain, hyperthyroidism, prostate issues, and obesity.
 Patients with obstructive sleep apnea (OSA) typically benefit from a CPAP (continuous positive airway pressure) mask at nighttime.
 Weight loss is also typically encouraged in these individuals.

-Another important component of insomnia treatment is education about proper sleep hygiene.
+Another critical component of insomnia treatment is education about proper sleep hygiene.
 Your doctor will likely recommend the following strategies:

 - Go to bed and wake up at consistent times

 - Do not look at the clock or your phone in the middle of the night